djangocon/2023.djangocon.eu/_pages/speaking.md

 We invite proposals from the whole Django community on a wide range of topics from speakers and developers with a wide range of experience.
 You don't have to be an expert Django developer _or_ an expert speaker to speak at DjangoCon Europe!

+If  you really, *really* want to, you can skip the rest of this page, and just [submit your talk](https://pretalx.com/djangocon-europe-2023/cfp){:target="_blank"}, but we highly recommend you read the next few sections!

 ## Topics

 * Django internals and challenges in modern web development.